SkylightDev/microservices-concept/README.md

 pm2 start app.js -i max
 ```

-Once running, a given application with the name app can be scaled like so:
+Once running, a given application with the name app can be scaled like e.g.:
 ```
 #Add 3 more workers
 pm2 scale app +3